 - 47 states including HI — does not operate in AK, WY and SD

 - Termites, Bed Bugs, Moths, Crickets, Fleas, Spiders, Ticks, Hornets, Roaches, Mice, Scorpions, Centipedes, Carpenter Ants, Earwigs, Silverfish, Mites, Beetles, Wheel Bug, Springtail, Mosquitos, Bird Control, Rodents

 What sets Orkin apart from other pest control companies is their extensive training program, which has won them a spot in Training Magazine’s Top 125 list for over 13 years.
 Their full-size house training facility has more than 50 learning stations (including a termite pavilion and a garden center) where pest technicians trainees practice for over 160 hours during their first year.
-Technicians also participate in a variety of learning and personal development activities throughout the career.
+Technicians are also asked to participate in a variety of learning and personal development activities throughout their career.

 Orkin’s service is backed by multiple guarantees, including a 30-day money-back and a satisfaction guarantee.
 This means that if you’re not satisfied with their service after 30 days you can request a refund.
 Additionally, if a re-infestation occurs they’ll treat the area again for free.